CSE-210-Team-14/Coastal-Casa-Finder/README.md

 ## Required Environment
 JDK 1.8 (JAVA 8) and Maven

+## Steps

+1. change spring.profiles.active=prod to spring.profiles.active=dev in application.properties file
+2. fill in your local MySQL server's username and password in application-dev.properties

 ## Database Initialization
 We use MySQL 5.7 in production.
 Run createDB.sh (under resources/scripts), be sure to change the database name and password first.